New Student Registration: Development Studies

 Students intending joint major, joint advanced major, or honours programs in Development Studies are required to take ECON 101 and 102, so may wish to take these courses in first year.

-Bachelor of Arts students who are considering taking WMGS 100, ANTH 112, DEVS 101, and HIST 141 and 142, may want to explore the option of the Social Justice Colloquium, which offers these courses in a coordinated format.
+Bachelor of Arts students who are considering taking DEVS 101, ANTH 112, SOCI 101, SOCI 102, and WMGS 100 may want to explore the option of the Social Justice Colloquium, which offers these courses in a coordinated format.

 Development Studies is an interdisciplinary program, meaning that it incorporates relevant courses from other academic subjects.
 In addition to its core courses, Development Studies has both cross-listed and designated courses from other departments.
 Cross-listed courses are those that have a much stronger and more direct relationship to this area of study.
 Designated courses are those that have relevance to the study of development, but are not as strongly related.